anshulchahar/docanalyze/docs/api-reference/pdf-processor.md

-# PDF Processor API Reference
+# PDF Processor

-This page documents the PDF processing functionality available in DocAnalyze.
+This page documents the PDF processing functionality available in Solva.

 ## PDF Processor Module